AdamSchaible/MSU_Denver/CS 3700 Computer Networks (Spring 2020)/HW4/README.md

 **HOMEWORK DESCRIPTION:**

 ...
-All files related to this project are contained in this directory.
+All files related to this homework are contained in this directory.

-The full project description and requirements are in...
+The full homework description and requirements are in...

 **VERSION or DATE:** ….